 for the 2019-20 school year!

-If you are interested in your child being a peer model and they will be 3 at some point during the 2018-19 school year, please click the link below to put your child on the wait list.
+If you are interested in your child being a peer model and they will be 3 during the 2019-20 school year, please click the link below to put your child on the wait list.
 You can also call Kathie Burkman at 740-833-1126.

 Currently, the Delaware City Schools Preschool Program has a total of 10 classrooms, 8 of which are half-day programs as well as 2 full day programs.
 The students attend class Monday through Thursday.
 Our half-day programs have both a morning and afternoon session that lasts for 2.5 hours a day.
 Transportation is made available for all preschool students.